From the moment he saw the horse, General Lee took a special shine to Traveller.

 Everybody loved that horse.
-But he was destined for far greater glory than just being the subject of a lot of big talk around camp.
+But he was destined for greater glory than just being the subject of a lot of big talk.
 Lee had started calling him “my colt,” and spoke words of pleasant praise every time he crossed paths with Broun.
 Before he had an opportunity to acquire the horse, however, Lee was sent on orders to the Palmetto State.

 His assignment was to organize coastal defense along the seaboard of South Carolina, Georgia and Florida, which included the construction of earthwork fortifications that can still be seen at places like Frampton Plantation in Yemassee.
 General Lee’s troops built a gun emplacement there that was crucial to protecting the Charleston-Savannah rail supply line during the 1862 Battle of Pocotaligo; grassy mounds under the trees out back are all that remain of this fortification.

-But, more importantly to our story, Captain Broun’s company was also transferred to the Lowcountry and, as fate would have it, he met Lee again at Pocotaligo.
+Captain Broun’s company was also transferred to the Lowcountry and.
+As fate would have it, he met Lee again at Pocotaligo.

 Immediately recognizing “his colt,” the general still showed such a fancy for the horse that the junior officer realized he had little choice but to offer it up as a gift.
 Lee declined, saying he would gladly purchase the animal fair and square provided he could first try him for a week to “learn his qualities.”
 Broun agreed, Lee took the horse, and when he sent it back with a cordial note saying it suited him if Broun cared to sell, that sealed the deal.
 Broun let Greenbriar go for the same price at which he purchased him: $175, or approximately $4,500 in today’s currency, but the General added a tip of $15 to compensate for the depreciation of Confederate money.